 Students may apply to Lyon College as degree-seeking or non-degree-seeking students.
 A student in either category may apply as a full-time (not less than twelve semester hours) or part-time (fewer than twelve semester hours) student.
-Degree-seeking students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; non-degree-seeking students may apply for entry in the fall, spring, or summer term.
+Degree-seeking students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; degree-seeking students who wish to integrate the RN to BSN or MAT programs may also apply for entry in the summer; non-degree-seeking students may apply for entry in the fall, spring, or summer term.
 Only degree-seeking students (full- or part-time) are eligible for financial aid.